Plan your trip

 The Lake O’Hara area is in Yoho National Park and borders Banff National Park.
-To protect this sensitive alpine area and provide a wilderness experience, a quota system is in place to limit the number of visitors using the public bus service into Lake O'Hara.
+To protect this sensitive alpine area and provide a wilderness experience, access to Lake O’Hara is managed through Parks Canada shuttle bus reservations.

 Advanced reservations are required.
 There are four ways to visit Lake O’Hara:

 - Visit for the day.
 Operating from June 24 - October 2, 2022, the Lake O’Hara shuttle takes visitors 11 km up to Lake O’Hara.
 Advanced reservations are required.
 A random draw reservation system is used to assign day-use bus reservations.
 Applications for the random draw are available online using a computer through the Parks Canada Reservation Service between March 1, 2022 and March 30, 2022.
 Successful applicants for the random draw will be notified on April 1, 2022 at 6 am MT.
 The successful applicants will have from April 1 to April 15, 2022 to confirm their reservations.
 On April 20, 2022, any unconfirmed day use bus reservations will be released to the public.

 - Camp for up to three nights.
 Reservations are required.
 Overnight camping reservations at Lake O’Hara will be offered on the Parks Canada Reservation Service from February 3, 2022 at 8 am MT.
 The Lake O’Hara campground will operate from June 24 to October 1, 2022.
 Camping reservations include the ability to reserve an ingoing bus ride.